anilmainali/SoftwareTesting/SoftwareTesting-Notes.md

 - Recommended to learn coding and manual testing at the same time.
 - Find resources to learn manual testing.
 - Choose a programming language and learn.
+- Like a conventional school learn few subjects in parallel.
+- coding is fun.
+- when comfortable with test cases apply your coding knowledge to automate your test cases.

 ## What is Static Testing?